schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ;; MSG SIZE  rcvd: 112
 ```

-This time, requests will only be forwarded reach Unbound, but not external DNS resolvers.
+This time, requests will only be forwarded to Unbound, but not external DNS resolvers.

 ![Screenshot of firewall logs showing Dnsmasq redirecting private domain requests to Unbound](verify-dnsmasq-fw-logs-private.png)